grafana/run-k6-action/README.md

             ./tests/protocol*.js
 ```

-When the Cloud environment variables are set, by default, the action will run k6 locally and send the results to Grafana Cloud k6.
-If you want to run the tests in our Cloud instances, you can change the `cloud-run-locally` input to `false`:
+By default, the action will run k6 locally and send the results to Grafana Cloud k6.
+If you want to run the tests in our Cloud instances, you need to change the `cloud-run-locally` input to `false`:

 ```yaml
 - uses: grafana/run-k6-action@v1